winnmkl/assembly-farm-counting-fiesta/README.md

 ## About

 **Farm Counting Fiesta** is a colorful farm-themed counting game for DOS.
 Players count animals displayed on screen and type in their answer before the opponent does.
-It supports both single-player and two-player duel modes, a high score leaderboard, and a user account system — all rendered in VGA 320×200 at 256 colors.
+It supports both single-player and two-player duel modes, a high score leaderboard, and a user account system which are all rendered in VGA 320×200 at 256 colors.

 This project is written entirely in **NASM x86 16-bit assembly** and compiles to a `.COM` executable that runs natively on DOS or a DOS emulator (e.g. DOSBox).